Western Animation: Cloudy with a Chance of Meatballs 2

 Ascended Fridge Horror: the idea of Spray-On Shoes as a weapon has officially been canonized.
 Granted, Flint only threatened to use it, but imagine if the Big Bad had gotten ahold of one of his cans...

 As Long as It Sounds Foreign: Chester V gets through to Flint with a faux-Chinese proverb.
 Sam sets the record straight with another faux-Chinese proverb.

 Disney Villain Death: Subverted.
 Chester V loses his footing and falls from the upper levels of his factory into his own food bar shredder... but manages to survive.
 Only to get Eaten Alive by a Cheese-Spider

 Dissonant Serenity: Chester V maintains the same cheerful, whimsical tone even while trying to outright murder Flint and his friends and planning what amounts to genocide.

-Faux Affably Evil: Chester V starting off as Flint's idol figure with his very whimsical and eccentric as he is which makes his Evil Plan to turn the sentient food animals into food bars and starting the process off with Flint's friends be shredded by the machine to make the aforementioned animals into food products all the more dissonant.
+Faux Affably Evil: Chester V starts off as Flint's idol figure, very whimsical and eccentric ...and his Evil Plan is to turn the sentient foodimals into food bars, starting by shredding Flint's friends in the grinder.

 Food Porn: Even when it's living food, it's hard to watch it and not get hungry.